DeepWaterIMR/ggFishPlots/README.md

-The ggFishPlots package for [R](https://www.r-project.org/) allows quickly plotting and calculating life history parameters required by stock assessment models from data.
+The ggFishPlots package for [R](https://www.r-project.org/) allows quickly plotting and calculating life history parameters required by stock assessment models.
 The package uses [ggplot2](https://ggplot2.tidyverse.org/reference) for plotting and the [tidyverse](https://www.tidyverse.org/) packages for calculations.